 For people wanting to stay up all night, using one or more of these devices may help to keep them awake.

 Regular exercise during the day can help people sleep better at night.
-However, the National Institute on Aging recommend avoiding exercise in the 3 hours before bedtime as this may make it more difficult to fall asleep.
+However, the

 People trying to stay awake should take some time to move around or even do a short exercise routine to get their body’s energy levels back up.